Dumboiroy/tp/docs/UserGuide.md

 > - `find r/urgent` will show list of all clients with their respective appointments.
 > - `find r/urgent appt/today` will only show list of appointments.
 >
 > The order of the attributes does not matter.
-If you haven't specified any attributes, the system will list all clients.

 **Expected Output:**
 ```